 In this course, students will analyze production systems in manufacturing and service companies to increase productivity through effective value chain management.
-They will develop skills in management, preparing project forecasts, and implementing strategies for effective inventory control.
+They will develop skills in project management, preparing accurate forecasts, and implementing strategies for effective inventory control.
 Furthermore, they will examine quality control principles, including Lean systems, for optimizing operations, reducing waste, and delivering high-quality products or services to customers.